 (b) regulations 3(1)(a)(ii).

 The resolution is itself secondary legislation and took effect on Wednesday 21 May, the day it was passed.
-The Council will publish an updated version of the Professional Examinations in Law Regulations 2008, as in effect after Wednesday 21 May, on our website as soon as possible.
+The Council updated version of the Professional Examinations in Law Regulations 2008, as in effect after Wednesday 21 May, appears on this website under the 'About Us' tab.

 The Council will not be issuing further comment at this stage.